elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 Notice how the types here are specified after the `new` operator.
 We are initializing an array of a certain type and then populating it with a collection of elements of that same type.

-## Why does it all have to be the same type?
+## Why does each element need to be the same type?

 MEMORY !!
+ACCESSIBILITY !!
 Arrays in memory are contiguous blocks of memory where each element occupies the same size of memory.
-This layout allows for efficient random access to elements based on their index.
+This structure allows for speedy access to each element based on an element's index.

 Think of it like a drawer.
 Would you store your socks in the fridge?
 Would you want to store mayo in your backpack?
 NO !!
 It's the same idea here.